alkurbatov/dotfiles/man/emacs_keys.md

 C-h v - describe the provided variable.
 C-h a - search by part of name among the available commands.
 C-h i - read interactive manuals of the installed packages.
+C-h l - show the last 100 commands.
+С-h m - show documentation of the currently active mode(s).
+C-h b - show all keybindings actual for the current buffer.

 ## Navigation